Ky210299/leaderboard/README.md

-# ⚠️ Advice: This project is not finished yet.
+no# ⚠️ Advice: This project is not finished yet.

 ## 🏆 Leaderboard Service